Deep South Antarctica

 Saturday & Sunday, February 18 & 19: Antarctic Peninsula

 The Peninsula extends like a beckoning finger towards the north, and it has always drawn explorers and travelers to its frozen shores.
 The eastern side, facing the Weddell Sea, is perpetually icebound—it was here that Shackleton’s Endurance was trapped and crushed.
 But the western shore opens up in the late summer and offers a corridor, sheltered by bands of islands, leading to the distant lands farther south.
 It also offers numerous exciting landings.
-Some, like Portal Point, on the continent itself, offer chances to hike to viewpoints, and to walk among penguins.
+Some, like Portal Point, on the continent itself, offer chances to hike to viewpoints, and to watch penguins in their daily routines.
 This time of year there are great congregations of marine mammals in places like Wilhelmina Bay, especially Humpback, Minke, and Fin Whales.
 Weddell and Crabeater Seals festoon the ice floes and huge Southern Elephant Seals plop themselves on beaches.
 Sinuous Leopard Seals patrol the edges of penguin colonies, alongside pods of Killer Whales.

 Many of the early explorers plied this route, leaving in their wake place names, overwintering parties, stories of disaster, and, later, permanent bases.
 Conditions permitting, we may stop to visit one of those research stations to meet the personnel and see the multinational scientific activities taking place.